How To Use Creole Red Bean Seasoning

-Camellia Creole Red Bean Seasoning is all natural, gluten free, and easy to use.
+Camellia Red Bean Flavor Infusion is all natural, gluten free, and easy to use.
 It has the key spices and vegetables you need to make the best red beans, with the kind of nuanced, savory, foolproof flavor that tastes like you’ve been adding a little of this and a little of that to the pot all day long.

 For creamy, tasty homemade red beans: